Shakilgithub20/Shakilgithub20/README.md

   <img src="https://readme-typing-svg.herokuapp.com?color=F70707&height=60&lines=It%E2%80%99s+not+a+bug%2C+because;It%E2%80%99s+an+undocumented+feature!">
 </p>
 <hr/>
-<h2 align="center"> 👨‍💻 Whoami</h2>
+<h2 align="center"> Who Am I</h2>
 <p align="center">
 I'm Shakil Ahmed.
-Currently, I am student of Premier university department of Computer Science & Engineering(6th semester).
-I choose this branch because I always wanted to work for an IT Firm and to enhance my skills, I started learning courses on Laravel,vue-js,cyber security and other skill sets from Udemy,Coursera, nptel and many other sites.I can work towards my career goals in the technical field and i aim to make a difference in my community.
+Currently, I am student of Premier university department of Computer Science & Engineering(7th semester).
+I choose IT branch because I always wanted to work for an IT Firm and to enhance my skills, I started learning courses on Laravel,vue-js,cyber security and other skill sets from Udemy,Coursera, nptel and many other sites.I can work towards my career goals in the technical field and i aim to make a difference in my community.
 </P>
 <h2 align="center">🔥 Languages & Frameworks & Tools & Abilities 🔥</h2>
 <br>